leesoup87/sense-client/Readme.md

 - 'music_tempo' (music tempo detection)
 - 'music_key' (music key detection)
 - 'event' (audio event detection)

-in case of 'event', the following subtasks are available.
-('babycry', 'carhorn', 'cough', 'dogbark', 'siren', 'snoring', 'glass') if task is not 'event', subtask input will be ignored.
 ```

 - Streaming input methods